-Unlike other software solutions, Compliance Master uses internationally published statistical sampling methods to quantitatively measure and control an organisation's quality and environmental risks within specified limits.21 If you want to read more about how we have incorporated these proven statistical sampling methods into our cloud-based auditing and inspection software click here
+Compliance Master uses world-best-practice statistical sampling methods to quantitatively assess and control an organisation's compliance and operational risks within specified limits; or risk appetite.21 If you want to read more about how we use these methods to reliably assess and control risk levels click here

-Compliance Master uses evaluates the capacity of each process, asset and supplier to consistently achieve an organisation's specified risk appetite over consecutive audits and inspections, and to assign it an objective performance rating i.e. Good, Excellent and Poor.
-The performance rating for each process, asset and supplier is then aggregated and displayed in an easy-to-understand dashboard, which can be assessed by authorised stakeholders across all organization levels and locations.
+Compliance Master uses smart A.I. machine learning to reliably evaluate the capacity of each process, group or supplier (Entity) to consistently achieve an organisation's specified risk appetite over consecutive audits and inspections.
+This information is then used to assign each Entity an objective performance rating i.e. Excellent, Good, Poor; which is displayed in an easy-to-understand dashboard.

-Continual improvement is facilitated by enabling top-management and process-owners to quickly understand where the organisation is most risk exposed.
-From here, they can focus limited improvement resources where they will generate maximum benefit i.e. risk reduction.
-Continual improvement is also be facilitated by making process-owners. asset-managers and suppliers more responsible for their risk control performance i.e. incentives and penalties.
-The software's scientific analytics can also help stakeholders better understand the causes of unacceptable risk performance, and how they can be avoided in future.
+Continuous improvement is facilitated by enabling internal and external stakeholders to quickly identify where an organisation is most risk exposed, and better understand the causes of unacceptable risk control performance.
+From here, boards and senior-management can focus their limited improvement resources where it will generate maximum benefit i.e. risk reduction.
+Continuous improvement is also be facilitated by making process-owners. asset-managers and suppliers more responsible for their risk control performance via incentives and penalties.

-Compliance Master automatically calculates the optimum level of audit and inspection rigor required for each process and supplier i.e. sample-size and frequency..
-This calculation is risk-based i.e. processes and suppliers with an "Excellent" performance-rating are monitored less rigorously than those with a "Good" or "Poor" performance-rating.
-This dynamic, risk-based approach to process auditing and inspection is far more efficient and effective than conventional methods, and ensures an organization's limited monitoring resources are always focused on its areas of highest risk exposure.
+Compliance Master automatically calculates the optimum level of audit and inspection rigor required for each process and supplier i.e. sample-size and frequency, based on its risk control performance rating.
+This calculation is risk-based, meaning processes and suppliers with an "Excellent" performance-rating are audited or inspected less rigorously than those with a "Good" or "Poor" performance-rating.
+This dynamic, risk-based approach to process auditing and inspection is far more efficient and effective than ad-hoc methods, and ensures an organisation's limited auditing and inspection resources are always focused on its areas of highest risk exposure.

 Compliance Master's in-built scientific analytics make it easy for process-owners, asset managers and suppliers to quickly identify, prioritise and correct the causes of unacceptable risk control performance; before they can adversely impact organisation goals and objectives.
 Reports can be directly emailed to internal and external stakeholders, or downloaded in MS Excel and pdf formats for futher analysis and reporting purposes.